mongodb/support-tools/getMongoData/README.md

 against either a `mongod` or a `mongos`.

 Minimum required permissions (see [MongoDB Built-In Roles](https://docs.mongodb.com/manual/reference/built-in-roles)):
-* A database user with the `readAnyDatabase` and `clusterMonitor` roles.
-These are both read-only roles.
+* A database user with the `backup`, `readAnyDatabase`, and `clusterMonitor` roles.
+These are essentially read-only roles except the [backup](https://docs.mongodb.com/manual/reference/built-in-roles/#backup-and-restoration-roles) role allows writes to two MongoDB system collections - `admin.mms.backup` and `config.settings`.
+The `backup` role is necessary in order for the script to output the number of database users and user-defined roles configured.
 * A root/admin database user may be used as well.

 Example command for creating a database user with the minimum required permissions: